How to Install Zabbix with Apache on Ubuntu 24.04

 Install Zabbix packages

-With Apache support, you must install some required packages to install Zabbix on Ubuntu.
+With Apache support, you need to install some required packages for Zabbix on Ubuntu.

 First, download and install the Zabbix repository for Ubuntu by running the command below.